gorun2git/udacity-san-francisco-crime-statistic-project/README.md

 * Take a screenshot of the Spark Streaming UI as the streaming continues
 ### Step 3
 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?
+* First of all, I think our goal is to keep throughput as high and latency as low as we can.
+For sure one of the ways is to monitor parameters such as processedRowsPerSecond to act on a proper way.
+The another way is to try to optimize our code (aggregations, chose right watermark period,..).
+In my case I tried to play with parameters like spark.default.parallelism and spark.streaming.kafka.maxRatePerPartition to get better performance.
+As a result, my code was faster.
 1. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?
+* As I mentioned in first question there are two property parameters: spark.default.parallelism and spark.streaming.kafka.maxRatePerPartition.
+Beside the two I could mention also spark.sql.shuffle.partitions.
+At the moment I can tell that these were right choice for the environment and settings I had on Udacity workspace.